oatybiscuit/Node-RED-HA-ForecastSolar-JSONata/README.md

 This object is updated on successful API update.

 **Note** that the forecast energy in this variable is calculated from the history-forecast maintained in the solar table.
-This will be slightly different to the API total day energy forecast, and will change less during the day.
+This will be slightly different to the API total day energy forecast, and will typically change by less during the day.

 **The power table** is regenerated at each API update, and contains time period details for given intervals of forecast power.
 The flow uses parameters to create an array at, for example, set 100 Watt intervals (from 0 to 4000).
 Then, the forecast is analyzed and for each power level, the corresponding period of time at that power is calculated by interpolation.